 Document Management System:

 Every organization needs a central repository that users can access to store and retrieve information as required.
-A Document Management System (DMS) is critical to the smooth flow of operations as it facilitates employees in navigating internal documents while safeguarding them from being leaked.
+A Document Management System (DMS) is critical to the smooth flow of operations.
+It facilitates employees in navigating internal documents while safeguarding them from data breaches.

-It is designed to host one TB (Terabyte) of data with additional four TB storage for each content database purchased within SharePoint.
+SharePoint licenses host one TB (Terabyte) of data with an additional four TB storage for each content database.

 The platform is perfectly suited to act as a DMS, as it offers user-friendly indexing paired with metadata fields to make documents easy to locate.
 It supports a wide variety of filetypes, so multiple kinds of organizations can perform their tasks hassle-free.

-In order to maintain the integrity of the documents, multiple layers of security are implemented by SharePoint along with versioning capabilities to audit documents conveniently.
+In order to maintain the integrity of the documents, SharePoint implements multiple layers of security.
+Along with this, it has versioning capabilities to audit documents conveniently.
 As with SharePoint for intranets, a DMS run on SharePoint offers impressive search capabilities, which is a crucial feature for a top-rated DMS.

 Knowledge Management System:

-A Knowledge Management System (KMS) is different from the above-mentioned DMS because its primary purpose is to assist users in resolving specific queries and providing precise information rather than entire libraries of documents.
-A KMS is designed to help users perform their tasks especially ones that require tacit knowledge.
+A Knowledge Management System (KMS) is different from the above-mentioned DMS.
+The primary purpose of a KMS is to assist users in resolving specific queries and providing precise information rather than entire libraries of documents.
+A KMS helps users perform their tasks especially ones that require tacit knowledge.

 SharePoint’s inbuilt capabilities allow users to navigate the available information in the form of FAQs and Wiki pages.
 This empowers users to instantaneously access the guides and address internal or external queries.
 The added benefit of having SharePoint as a KMS is that it works cohesively with an intranet managed on, thereby also reducing the hassle of managing separate platforms for these sharepoint functionalities.

 Workflow Management System: